 Documentation of all proceedings will be held in strictest confidence and maintained in a confidential file.
-It is the responsibility of all City University of Seattle faculty and staff to refer a student grievance to the Vice President of Admissions and Student Services or designee for compliance with this procedure.
+It is the responsibility of all City University of Seattle faculty and staff to refer a student grievance to the Vice President of Student Administration or designee for compliance with this procedure.

 Our Postal address and Phone contacts are:

 City University of Seattle collects some anonymous information each time you visit its website, so it can improve the overall quality of your online experience.
 It collects your IP address, referral data, and browser and platform type.
 You do not have to register with City University of Seattle before we can collect this anonymous information.